emmercm/www/src/blog/_effective-how-to-template.md

 Having a template when writing technical how-to guides can increase clarity and therefore usability.

 In this article I'm defining "technical how-to guides" as a list of repeatable steps an engineer may need to execute during their daily work.
-This is a fairly broad definition on purpose as technical how-to guides can range from engineer onboarding, to permission escalation,
+This is a fairly broad definition on purpose as technical how-to guides can range from engineer onboarding, to permission escalation, all the way to code contribution guidelines.

 Some examples of how-to guides me and my team frequently use:

 - How to create & deploy a new [microservice](/blog/tag/microservices)
 - How to scale a service
-- How to load test a service
+- How to load test a service, both API-based and event-based
 - How to use a service's admin create, read, update, and delete ("CRUD") endpoints
 - How to elevate cloud provider or [database](/blog/tag/databases) access
 - How to install and use a CLI tool